UCI-GDIM32-W25/mg1-PeiyiXiong/README.md

  `Player -> Seed`: When I press Space, the `Update()` method sees it, and `PlantSeed()` makes a seed where the player is.
 `Seed -> UI`: The `Player` code sends seed numbers to `PlantCountUI`, and the UI text changes to show the new numbers.

+My initial MG1 plan was almost the same as my final code and Unity setup, with no big changes.
+The only small adjustment was using `Input.GetAxisRaw()` for both horizontal and vertical player movement, instead of mixing it with `Input.GetAxis()`.
+I made this change because `Input.GetAxisRaw()` lets the player stop right away when I let go of the WASD keys, which makes the game feel smoother and more responsive.

 ## Open-Source Assets
 If you added any other outside assets, list them here!
 - [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites